Why do I need a Lasting Power of Attorney (LPA)?

 There is also a fee charged by the Office of the Public Guardian for each LPA of £110

 *Shared Service: We will meet you or take full instructions by telephone, advise you on how to set up the LPA, generate the forms and if appropriate complete the certificate to confirm you understand the LPA.
-However, you will be responsible for collecting your attorney’s signatures, notifying the person to be told and submitting the forms to the Office of the Public Guardian.
+However, you will be responsible for collecting your attorney’s signatures and submitting the forms to the Office of the Public Guardian.

 *Full Service: We will manage the entire process.
-We generate the forms, inform all the attorneys and collect their signatures, notify the person to be told, and register the LPA(s) with the OPG.
+We generate the forms, inform all the attorneys and collect their signatures and register the LPA(s) with the OPG.